pfheatwole/thesis/meta/outline.rst

 Probabilistic flight reconstruction
 ===================================

-* [[**This chapter is responsible for convincing the reader that there exists some path towards solving the informal problem statement, and that path requires the dynamics.
-It will accomplish this by translating the informal problem statement from the introduction into a formal, probabilistic equation that explicitly motivates the dynamics model.**]]
+[[Meta: this chapter is responsible for convincing the reader that there exists some path towards solving the informal problem statement, and that path requires the dynamics.
+It will accomplish this by translating the informal problem statement from the introduction into a formal, probabilistic equation that explicitly motivates the dynamics model.

-  * Its job is to motivate the dynamics while hiding the statistics from readers that only care about the dynamics.
+* It should motivate the dynamics while hiding most of the statistics from readers that only care about the dynamics.

 * Arguing "if you're going to solve it, you'll need the dynamics" is easier than arguing "if you had the dynamics, you could solve it".
 This chapter only deals with the first part; nevertheless, connecting the informal discussion to the filtering equation adds a sense of legitimacy to the objective; like "if you give me the dynamics, here's the name of the theory you can use to apply it."

-    That said, this chapter should avoid discussions of how you might **solve** the filtering equation; leave any discussion of filtering architectures until future chapters.
+  That said, this chapter should avoid discussions of how you might **solve** the filtering equation; leave any discussion of filtering architectures until future chapters.]]

 * The first step to learning wind patterns is to estimate the wind vectors